riatzukiza/riatzukiza.github.io/kanban/tasks/Individual ant neural networks.md

 # Description

-[[each]] agent needs to decided how to weight the various signal fields it will be interacting with based on it's current goals.
+[[../../docs/Pools/Dynamic/each|each]] agent needs to decided how to weight the various signal fields it will be interacting with based on it's current goals.

 ## Related Epics
 - [[Game Mechanics]]